 If the defense can show that the plaintiff likely caused the accident through his or her own carelessness, winning an injury claim becomes unlikely.

-If you think you need professional help with your case, talk to a personal injury lawyer.
-We can’t give legal advice here – end disclaimer.
 To better understand the legal issues in these types of cases and improve your odds of winning, make sure you read up on the basics of premises liability, and slip and fall accidents.
 And if you're ready to discuss your situation with a legal professional, learn how to find the right personal injury attorney for you and your case.